Top Top Top

 Blended Categories enable unexpected exploits

-Militaries typically play to doctrines of:
+Militaries typically adhere to doctrines of:

 • Power (massed units, large-effect weapons)

-• Mobility (speed, maneuvering, and enclosure)
+• Mobility (speed, maneuvering, and encirclement)

 • Stealth (concealment, ambush)

-Blitzkrieg tactics in WW2 were so effective because they combined massed Power, deployed dynamically through Mobility.
-Modern stealth bombers can combine all three elements, but are very expensive to build and operate.
+Blitzkrieg tactics in WW2 were highly effective because they combined massed Power deployed dynamically through Mobility.
+Modern stealth bombers integrate all three elements, but are costly to build and operate.
+However, a new military doctrine is emerging:

-• Autonomy (swarms, expendability, safety)
+• Autonomy (swarms, expendability, harassment)

 There could be blowback from a snap decision to ban to dissuade the use of AI weapons in war.
 For example, a conflict with fewer human warfighters may be a less trauma-inducing one, both physically and emotionally.

 We live in a world where malware, including other neural networks can now be secretly embedded in AI systems, potentially enabling tacit unauthorized control at a later time, perhaps even enabling a plausibly deniable false flag operation.
-AI also enables Zersetzung-style attacks upon persons of interest such as dissidents, and influential foreign nationals.
+AI also enables Zersetzung-style demoralization and gaslighting attacks upon persons of interest such as dissidents, and influential foreign nationals.